 All Canon RF mount lenses require a Canon EOS R-series camera behind them.
 The Canon RF lens series provides a significant number of reasons to desire one of these cameras.

 At the top of the lens selection funnel is the focal length range needed for the task at hand.
 The right focal length provides the ideal working distance and perspective for the composition to be captured.
 This lens' huge 10x focal length range, covering a range otherwise requiring at least 2 zoom lenses, does not narrow this selection funnel very much.
-This lens is suitable for an extremely long list of photography needs with ideal perspectives able to be covered in a large percentage of encountered scenarios.
+This lens is suitable for an extremely long list of photography needs with ideal perspectives covered in a large percentage of encountered scenarios.

 At this moment, it seems easier to list what uses these focal lengths are not optimal for.
 With the ultra-wide-angles missing, interior architecture and some landscape uses may require a panorama technique when using 24mm.
 This lens will likely be found short for large field sports with significant cropping needed from 240mm captures.
 The 240mm full frame focal length is only marginally useful for wildlife photography, though large and/or close animals are fair game for this range.
 Your pets likely qualify.